elunna/nerfhack-changelog/README.md

 * Reduced probability of enchant weapon scrolls
 * Decreased the probability of scrolls of identify, replaced by scrolls of knowledge
 * Blank scrolls cost 50
-* Buff the effects of the scroll of light (xNetHack)
+* Buffed the effects of the scroll of light (xNetHack)
-* Reverse the name of the "HACKEM MUCHE" scroll
+* Reversed the name of the "HACKEM MUCHE" scroll
-* Cursed scrolls of remove curse will curse items.
+* Cursed scrolls of remove curse will curse items
-* Scrolls of "genocide" have been nerfed and renamed to "exile".
+* Scrolls of "genocide" have been nerfed and renamed to "exile"
 * Identified scrolls of enchant armor let you choose worn piece of armor to enchant/repair (EvilHack)
-* Give enchanting vibrate warning for all weapons/armor (Dynahack)
 * Blessed scroll of destroy armor asks which armor to destroy (xNetHack)
 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xNetHack)